djhaskin987/djhaskin987.github.io/_posts/experience/2009-07-29-LifeSciences.md

 * Manage Group Policy and Active Directory objects for desktops in the college
 * Fix problems with servers
 * Write scripts for reporting
-* Development of a web interface for the Life Sciences Cluster
+* Develop a web interface for the Life Sciences Cluster in PHP using Symfony framework
-* Maintenance of Life Sciences Cluster
+* Maintain Life Sciences Computer Cluster
-* Maintain a web interface for the college's reverse web proxy
+* Maintain a PHP web interface for the college's reverse web proxy
+* Set up intrustion detection for the college's network
+* Set up a transparent router for the college's using reverse ProxyARP
+* Relevant Technologies: Active Directory, Group Policy, Altiris Deployment, Snort, PHP, Symfony, Perl, ProxyARP, VMware ESXi, vSphere